 Heel and Arch Pain

-This heel pain, commonly causes pain when getting out of bed in the morning.
+Plantar Fasciosis or Heel Pain syndrome, commonly causes pain when getting out of bed in the morning.
 It often recurs throughout the day especially after rest and prolonged movement.

 The Griffith Foot Clinic uses various treatment options for plantar fasciosis, ranging from rest, strapping, stretching exercises to orthotics.